turingschool/frontend-mod-1-prework/section3/reflection.md

 - That button is called loop.

 1. What questions do you still have about Arrays and loops?
 - What does the author mean in the book *Javascript and Jquery* on page 174 that "Any variable you can define outside of the loop and that does not change within the loop should be defined outside of it.
-If it were declared inside the loop, it would be recalculated every time the loop ran, needlessly using resources"?
+If it were declared inside the loop, it would be recalculated every time the loop ran, needlessly using resources."?